szahlan/Mr-Robogers-Neighborhood/README.md

 Code:
 beepBoop(14);
 Expected Output: 0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?", "Beep!"

+Test: "It should alert user to enter a numbe bigger than 0 if they enter a negative number or a 0"
+Code: beepBoop(-5);
+Expected Output: "This application is only for numbers higher than 0!
+Please enter a different number."